fleetdm/fleet/handbook/people.md

 At Fleet we use the concept of directly responsible individuals (**DRI**s), a person who is singularly responsible for a given aspect of the open source project, the product, or the company.

-This person is responsible for accomplishing goals and making decisions about a particular aspect of Fleet.
+This person is responsible for accomplishing goals and making decisions about a particular element of Fleet.

-DRIs help us collaborate efficiently by knowing exactly who is responsible, and can make decisions about the work they're doing.
+DRIs help us collaborate efficiently by knowing exactly who is responsible and can make decisions about the work they're doing.

 |    Aspect              										| DRI     		|
 | ----------------------------------------------------| ------------ |